 - Tell your friends about the Deserve credit cards.
 You’ll earn a $30 statement credit for every friend you refer who successfully applies for one.
 Plus a bonus $200 if you refer 10 friends in total.

 - After graduating you can continue using this card, you don’t need to close it.
 We typically recommend not closing your credit cards, actually.
 If you move out of the country, call customer support and let them know.

 - There are two other Deserve credit cards, and one of them may suit your needs better.
 The Deserve Classic Mastercard (Review) is meant for anyone with limited or poor credit, not just students.
 And the Deserve Pro Mastercard (Review) is meant for people with some established credit history, offering more cash back than the Edu.

 The rewards are about as simple as they come.
 But in addition to that 1% cash back, Deserve may occasionally offer additional, limited-time bonus categories.
 So keep an eye out for opportunities to earn more.

 Your cash back will be automatically redeemed every billing period, as statement credits in increments of $25.

 Redemptions are not available if your account is delinquent, over the credit limit, or closed.
 If you have cash back but your account is ineligible to redeem, the cash back will be reconsidered the next billing period.

 Cash back rewards do not expire as long as your account is open.

 This card comes with some basic shopping and travel protections, along with a handy perk for students.
-It’s important to note a few things it does not come with, however:
+One common feature that it doesn’t include is the ability to add authorized users.

 1 Free Year of Amazon Prime Student